16 Results: psychokinesis

 We exist in an ocean of information, largely unaware of its depth and breadth, tuned only to a narrow band of frequencies.
 And yet this vibratory universe may hold the keys to our existence—if we can get on the right wavelength.

-Dr. Schlitz is IONS Global Ambassador for Creative Projects and Global Affairs, and Senior Scientist.
+Dr. Schlitz is IONS Senior Fellow and President Emeritus.
 She is a researcher, author, speaker, and change consultant.

-Dr. Radin is IONS Chief Scientist and a bestselling author of two books and over 200 articles.
+Dr. Radin is IONS Chief Scientist and a bestselling author of 3 books and over 200 articles.